scottslowe/2020-ces-iac-capi/manual/README.md

-# Manual Cluster API-IaC Integration
+# Manual IaC-Cluster API Integration

 This directory provides a rudimentary example of manual integration between infrastructure-as-code implemented with Pulumi and Cluster API (CAPI).